From the archives!

 When asked if the movie, perhaps, presents a rather rosy version of certain events, Evans levels his gaze at me over his sunglasses, pausing dramatically.

 “Let me tell you this.
 It’s a lot easier to watch it than to live it.”

 Now 71 [in 2002], he appears to have fully recovered from a paralyzing stroke that struck four years earlier with classic Evans-flair while he was delivering a toast to horror-maestro Wes Craven, an incident that nearly scared Craven to death.

 In person, Evans is every bit the aging Lothario personified.
 It’s as if he decided on his “look” during the seventies and hasn’t altered it since.
-Who knows how many pairs of brown, Chanel two-tone, wrap around shades he owns, as he is rarely seen without them.
+Who knows how many pairs of brown, Chanel two-tone, wrap around shades he owns, as he is seldom seen without them.
 Then there is the ubiquitous turtleneck and linen suit combination; today it’s navy with cream suit, teamed with black loafers and white socks.
-He even sports one of those Country and Western lariat-style neck accessories.
+He even sports one of those Country and Western lariat-style bolo ties.
 His longish hair, inexplicably more black than silver, is side-parted and combed straight back.
 Heavy, bronze pancake makeup on his face and the backs of his hands completes the slightly ridiculous image.

 Formerly a child actor, Evans was born in 1930 in New York as Robert Shapera.
 At age 21 he became a successful clothing manufacturer alongside his brother in a women’s sportswear company.
 By time he turned 25, Robert Evans was a self-made millionaire, having ascended to Vice President of Evan-Piccone.
 But his eye soon turned from fashion to film, first as an actor, then as a producer, where he really made his mark.